Darren O'Rourke

-Darren O'Rourke is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Meath East constituency at the 2020 general election.
+Darren O'Rourke (born 1979/1980) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Meath East constituency since the 2020 general election.

 Background

 Originally from Kells, O'Rourke trained in Dublin Institute of Technology and holds a number of master's degrees from Trinity College Dublin and the Royal College of Surgeons in Ireland.
 He was a medical scientist at St. James's Hospital in Dublin.

 Political career

-O'Rourke was previously a policy advisor to Caoimhghín Ó Caoláin.
+O'Rourke was previously a policy advisor to Caoimhghín Ó Caoláin TD.
+He was the Sinn Féin candidate at the 2013 Meath East by-election, which was won by Fine Gael's Helen McEntee.
+He was unsuccessful again at the 2016 general election, but at the 2020 general election he topped the poll with 24.4% of the first-preference votes, and was elected on the second count.

 He was a member of Meath County Council for the Ashbourne local electoral area from 2014 to 2020.
 Aisling Ó Néill was co-opted to O'Rourke's seat on Meath County Council following his election to the Dáil.

 In 2022, O'Rourke put forward a bill to require all pharmaceutical companies to make their payments to healthcare organisations and professionals public in a register.